renabracha/nlu_design_for_in-car_voice_assistant/README.md

 - **(A)** “Turn up the a/c” could mean increase the fan power *or* adjust the vent direction.
 - **(B)** “Skip back two songs” doesn’t translate smoothly into Japanese and may confuse users.
-- **(C)** “Avoid traffic” vs. “Show alternative roads to avoid traffic” differ in intent—rerouting vs. visual information.
+- **(C)** “Avoid traffic” vs. “Show alternative roads to avoid traffic” differ in intent-rerouting vs. visual information.

 I address these ambiguous cases with explanations and contrasting example pairs in the prompt to teach the model how to handle them.